MrRTi/dotfiles/README.md

 Set by using [Stow](#stow)

-Will be auto-sourced into zsh if zsh configuration applied
+Zsh configurations will be auto-sourced into zsh if zsh configuration applied

 ## Zsh